 How long do unused Ancestry or 23andMe DNA kits last?

 Some people get cold feet and put away their DNA kit for several years, before deciding to take the plunge.
-If you’re in that position, you could use the kit and send it in.
-See what happens.

 What did Napoleon Bonaparte say about his island exile?
 Able was I ere I saw Elba.
 Well, he didn’t…but it’s a marvelous palindrome.
 It reads the same backward and forward.